-- 4. Candidates engage in supervised teaching to apply and develop their professional practice using self-reflection and feedback from their cooperating teachers and supervising faculty. - (3) Requirements for Certification for Teachers of ESOL.
-Readiness to serve as a teacher of English for speakers of other languages shall include: - (a) An official transcript from a regionally accredited institution documenting an earned master's degree. - (b) A survey of special education course is required unless that course was taken for prior level certification.
+4. Candidates engage in supervised teaching to apply and develop their professional practice using self-reflection and feedback from their cooperating teachers and supervising faculty.

+(3) Requirements for Certification for Teachers of ESOL.
+Readiness to serve as a teacher of English for speakers of other languages shall include:

+(a) An official transcript from a regionally accredited institution documenting an earned master's degree.

+(b) A survey of special education course is required unless that course was taken for prior level certification.
 [See definition (51)].
 An individual who completed a survey of special education course prior to the semester when the individual met requirements for unconditional admission to a Class A program July 1, 2017, and thereafter, must take a course focused primarily on one of the following categories: methods of accommodating instruction to meet the needs of students with exceptionalities in inclusive settings, multicultural education, teaching English language learners, rural education, or urban education.
-A diversity course used to meet this requirement for one level of certification may not be used to meet the requirement for a higher level of certification. - (c) Satisfactory completion of a State-approved program with a minimum GPA of 3.0 on all courses in the Alabama State Board of Education approved educator preparation program.
-Effective for candidates unconditionally admitted to a Class A ESOL program July 1, 2017, and thereafter, satisfactory completion of a State-approved program with a minimum GPA of 3.25 on all courses in the Alabama State Board of Education approved program. - (d) Competence to teach English for speakers of other languages as demonstrated in an internship, with an ESOL certified cooperating teacher, of at least 300 clock hours that complies with Rule 290-3-3-.03(6)(e)2.(i) and (iv) and Rule 290-3-3-.41(5)(e). - (e) A valid Class B Professional Educator Certificate in a teaching field unless the individual completes an Alternative Class A program in ESOL. - (4) Testing for Certification of Teachers of ESOL.
+A diversity course used to meet this requirement for one level of certification may not be used to meet the requirement for a higher level of certification.

+(c) Satisfactory completion of a State-approved program with a minimum GPA of 3.0 on all courses in the Alabama State Board of Education approved educator preparation program.
+Effective for candidates unconditionally admitted to a Class A ESOL program July 1, 2017, and thereafter, satisfactory completion of a State-approved program with a minimum GPA of 3.25 on all courses in the Alabama State Board of Education approved program.

+(d) Competence to teach English for speakers of other languages as demonstrated in an internship, with an ESOL certified cooperating teacher, of at least 300 clock hours that complies with Rule 290-3-3-.03(6)(e)2.(i) and (iv) and Rule 290-3-3-.41(5)(e).

+(e) A valid Class B Professional Educator Certificate in a teaching field unless the individual completes an Alternative Class A program in ESOL.

+(4) Testing for Certification of Teachers of ESOL.
 Applicants for initial certification in English for speakers of other languages through the completion of a Class A program must meet the Praxis requirements of the Alabama Educator Certification Assessment Program (AECAP) as a precondition for certification.
 Additional information is in Rule 290-3-3-.41(6).

-History: New 01-09-97, effective 07-01-97; amended 03-14-02, effective 04-18-02; emergency rule to amend filed on 10-10-02; amended 12-12-02, effective 01-16-03; repealed and adopted new 09-11-03, effective 10-16-03; repealed and adopted new 07-13-04, effective 08-17-04; repealed and adopted new 04-14-05, effective 05-19-05; repealed and adopted new 08-06-07, effective 09-10-07; repealed and adopted new 08-03-09; effective 10-01-09; amended 6-14-12, effective 7-19-12; repealed and adopted new 08-13-2015, effective 07-01-2016; repealed and adopted new 09-13-18, effective 06-01-2019; repealed and adopted new 08-12-21, effective 10-15-21.
+Author: Dr. Eric G. Mackey Statutory Authority: Code of Ala.
+1975, §§16-3-16, 16-23-14.
+History: New Rule: Filed January 9, 1997; effective February 13, 1997; operative July 1, 1997.
+Amended: Filed March 14, 2002; effective April 18, 2002.
+Amended: Filed December 12, 2002; effective January 16, 2003.
+Repealed and New Rule: Filed September 11, 2003; effective October 16, 2003.
+Repealed and New Rule: Filed July 13, 2004; effective August 17, 2004.
+Repealed and New Rule: April 14, 2005; effective May 19, 2005.
+Repealed and New Rule: Filed August 6, 2007; effective September 10, 2007.
+Repealed and New Rule: Filed August 3, 2009; effective September 7, 2009; operative October 1, 2009.
+Amended: Filed June 15, 2012; effective July 20, 2012.
+Repealed and New Rule: Filed August 13, 2015; effective September 17, 2015.
+Amended: Filed September 13, 2018; effective October 28, 2018; operative June 1, 2019.
+Repealed and New Rule: Published August 31, 2021; effective October 15, 2021.

+Ed.
+Note: Previous Rule .45 was renumbered .43 per certification published August 31, 2021; effective October 15, 2021.